MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/managing-nodes/directCallResource.md

 >Applies To: Windows PowerShell 5.0

-You can use the [Invoke-DscResource](/powershell/module/PSDesiredStateConfiguration/Invoke-DscResource) cmdlet to directly call the functions or methods of a DSC resource (The **Get-TargetResource**, **Set-TargetResource**, and **Test-TargetResource** functions of a MOF-based resource, or the **Get**, **Set**, and **Test** methods of a class-based resource).
+You can use the [Invoke-DscResource](/powershell/module/PSDesiredStateConfiguration/Invoke-DscResource) cmdlet to directly call the functions or methods of a DSC resource (The `Get-TargetResource`, `Set-TargetResource`, and `Test-TargetResource` functions of a MOF-based resource, or the **Get**, **Set**, and **Test** methods of a class-based resource).
 This can be used by third-parties that want to use DSC resources, or as a helpful tool while developing resources.

+> [!NOTE]8
+> In PowerShell 7.0+, `Invoke-DscResource` no longer supports invoking WMI DSC resources.
+This
+> includes the **File** and **Log** resources in **PSDesiredStateConfiguration**.

 This cmdlet is typically used in combination with a metaconfiguration property `refreshMode = 'Disabled'`, but it can be used no matter what **refreshMode** is set to.

-When calling the **Invoke-DscResource** cmdlet, you specify which method or function to call by using the **Method** parameter.
+When calling the `Invoke-DscResource` cmdlet, you specify which method or function to call by using the **Method** parameter.
 You specify the properties of the resource by passing a hashtable as the value of the **Property** parameter.

 The following are examples of directly calling resource methods: